j-v-k/PolitcalCont/README.md

-An analysis of the individual campaign contributions from FEC dataset
+An analysis of the individual campaign contributions from FEC dataset.
+Based on an assignment I did for Udacities Data Analyst Nanodegree

 ###Can be seen here:
  https://rawgit.com/j-v-k/PolitcalCont/master/RMD%20and%20HTML/PoltCont.html